Skip to content

 sudo apt install php-fpm

-Because PHP isn’t tightly integrated with Nginx, if you make changes to PHP, you must restart or reload PHP and Nginx separately for the changes to apply.
+Since PHP isn’t as integrated with Nginx, you’ll need to restart or reload both PHP and Nginx separately whenever you make PHP changes.

 sudo systemctl restart php-fpm